protohaven/protohaven_api/protohaven_api/integrations/LDAP_SERVICE_README.md

 3. **LDAP Connection Issues**: Check host/port accessibility and firewall settings.

-4. **Cache Issues**: The service refreshes member cache every 5 minutes.
-For immediate updates, restart the service.
+4. **Cache Issues**: The service uses AccountCache with 24-hour refresh cycle.
+For immediate updates, restart the service or manually refresh the AccountCache.

 ### Debug Mode